 We would like to encourage online training where possible, although some municipalities have indicated a preference for in-person training.
 For in-person training , municipalities are asked to reimburse travel and time.

-This is structured to minimally to reimburse time & overhead as software is provided for free.
-It provides:
+This is structured to minimally to reimburse time & overhead as software is free.
+This includes:

 BI expertise for financial statements & asset reports for council & for public

 GIS expertise and support

 Quarterly/monthly or more frequent parcel downloads and integration

 Annual tax & utility uploads and integration with maping

 Year end financial uploads

 Support for BI, GIS, Data Collect App & Asset Management.

 Financial& AM App or web reports for council